 The Office of Internal Audit and Advisory Services ("IAAS") will administer an annual internal control certification for all offices and schools to certify their internal control structure in accordance with Section III.
+Internal Control Certifications will be required to be submitted annually by April 30th.

 Offices and school heads will be responsible for completing the certification and submitting to the IAAS based on the annual established timeframe.
 If any internal control weaknesses are identified, the certification submission shall also include a report describing any material weaknesses in the systems of internal controls and the plans and schedule for correcting the weaknesses, or a statement of the reasons why the weaknesses cannot be corrected.
-IAAS will report to the Board as part of the annual audit planning a summary of the offices and schools that responded, didn't respond, and any material weaknesses identified.
+As part of the Board Rule 3-9.a.ii.1 annual audit reporting requirements, IAAS will include the internal control certificate results with the offices and schools that responded, didn't respond, any material weaknesses identified and related corrective action plans.